KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Status-Article.md

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks additional keyboard status views and utilities, like a keyboard status section that can be added to the home or settings screen in an app that provider a custom keyboard.
+[KeyboardKit Pro][Pro] unlocks additional keyboard status views and utilities, like a keyboard status section that can be added to the home or settings screen in an app that has a custom keyboard.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro